 |4:25-4:30 PM||Meeting wrap-up/closing remarks|

-UT Health Science Center San Antonio designates this live activity up to a maximum of 6.75 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+UT Health Science Center San Antonio designates this live activity up to a maximum of 7.0 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation.

 The University of Texas Health Science Center at San Antonio is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.